-- 1. The Rules for Participation and dissemination shall apply to this Specific Programme. - 2.
-The Specific Programme shall be implemented by means of the funding schemes defined in Annex III of the Framework Programme.
+1. The rules for participation and dissemination shall apply to this specific programme.

+2. The specific programme shall be implemented by means of the funding schemes defined in Annex III of the Framework Programme.

-- 1. The Commission shall be assisted by a Committee. - 2.
-Where reference is made to this paragraph, Articles 3 and 7 of Decision 1999/468/EC shall apply. - 3.
-Where reference is made to this paragraph, Articles 4 and 7 of Decision 1999/468/EC shall apply. - The period laid down in Article 4(3) of Decision 1999/468/EC shall be set at two months. - 4.
-Where reference is made to this paragraph, Articles 5 and 7 of Decision 1999/468/EC shall apply. - The period laid down for in Article 5(6) of Decision 1999/468/EC shall be set at two months. - 5.
-The Commission shall regularly inform the Committee of the overall progress of the implementation of the Specific Programme, and shall provide it with timely information about all actions proposed or funded under this programme as specified in Annex II. - 6.
-The Committee shall adopt its rules of procedure.
+1. The Commission shall be assisted by a Committee.

+2. Where reference is made to this paragraph, Articles 3 and 7 of Decision 1999/468/EC shall apply.

+3. Where reference is made to this paragraph, Articles 4 and 7 of Decision 1999/468/EC shall apply.

+The period laid down in Article 4(3) of Decision 1999/468/EC shall be set at two months.

+4. Where reference is made to this paragraph, Articles 5 and 7 of Decision 1999/468/EC shall apply.

+The period laid down for in Article 5(6) of Decision 1999/468/ EC shall be set at two months.

+5. The Commission shall regularly inform the Committee of the overall progress of the implementation of the specific programme, and shall provide it with timely information about all actions proposed or funded under this programme as specified in Annex II.

-The Commission shall arrange for the independent monitoring, assessment and review provided for in Article 7 and Annex I Section II ("Ideas") of the Framework Programme to be conducted concerning the activities covered by the Specific Programme.
+The Commission shall arrange for the independent monitoring, assessment and review provided for in Article 7 and Annex I Section II (Ideas) of the Framework Programme to be conducted concerning the activities covered by the specific programme.